isomerpages/moe-swisscottagesec/_2025-sec-1-matters/Administrative Matters.md

 <p>2025 Sec 1 students are to purchase their uniform and books based on their
 allocated timings and their Orientation Group (OG).
 They will be informed of these through PG during the Sec 1 registration.</p>
-<p>There will be no uniform trying.
-All uniform purchase will be done through
+<p>There will be no trying of uniforms.
+All uniform purchase will be done
-measurements.
+through measurements.
 There should be no modifications to the uniform (e.g. tapering of the pants).</p>
-<p>Textbook and uniform buying <u>will start one business day</u> after posting
+<p>Textbook and uniform buying <u>will start one business day</u> after the
-results release day.</p>
+day of release of posting results.</p>
-<p>The tentative dates for the sales of textbooks and uniforms for all Sec
+<p>The dates for the sales of textbooks and uniforms for all 2025 Sec 1 students
-1 students would be on 19, 20, 23, 26 and 27 of December.
-The bookshop
+would be on 19, 20, 23, 26 and 27 of December.
+The bookshop will be open
-will be open from 0900 - 1500 hrs.
+from 0900 - 1500 hrs.
 To ensure that they have sufficient time to properly serve the students and parents purchasing, they will accept their last customer at 1430 hrs.
 We seek your understanding towards this matter.</p>
 <ol data-tight="true" class="tight">
 <li>
 <p><strong><u>Sec 1 Orientation Matters</u></strong>
 </p>
 </li>
 </ol>
-<p>Details of the 2024 Sec 1 Orientation will be shared on the school webpage
+<p>Details of the 2025 Sec 1 Orientation will be shared on the school webpage
 nearer to date.</p>
 <p>&nbsp;</p>